Parvathy-IIITK/QWorld-Courses/README.md

 QWorld Courses

-Download the zip files and execute the same in Anaconda Staring with
+Download the zip files and execute using Anaconda

+Staring with
 1. QBronze
 2. QNickle